 Explore Wyre on two wheels along the blue cycle trail.

 Enjoy two to three hours of adventure high above the forest floor, taking on Zip Wires, Tarzan Swings and a variety of Crossings.
 Take a look and book on our Go Ape page.
+Mini tarzans can now have a go too on Go Ape Tree Top Junior!

 There are several horseshoe routes around the forest that link up to public bridleways.